 Ease of doing business

 In addition to a strong economy and a highly skilled talent pool, Ireland provides many other advantages.
 For one, there's a post-recession abundance of office space, says McQueen.
 “The Irish economy has recovered well over the past decade and we're now in the great position of having a good supply of world class office space in Dublin," he says.

 Low-cost airlines operating out of the U.K. and Europe also make getting in and out of Ireland a breeze.
 On top of that, “Dublin Airport is now one of the best-connected airports in Europe," says McQueen.
 “It's great to see more and more direct flights being added between Dublin and major American cities and also the likes of China and Hong Kong."

 And the granddaddy of cost-saving reasons to set up shop in Dublin or Cork?
 Ireland enacted favorable tax legislation in the early 2000s, and a steady flow of companies have gone to Ireland since.
 Where the corporate tax rate in the U.S. is 21%, Ireland's is 12.5%, and the country offers particularly favorable rates for revenue tied to new intellectual property and innovation — yet another reason why Ireland is such a successful tech hub.

 Brexit risks and opportunities

 Ireland, and in particular Dublin and Cork, is friendly to global business.
-Still, given its divided allegiances to the U.K. and the EU, the looming prospect of Brexit could give pause to companies otherwise eager to enter the market.
+Still, given its relationships with both the U.K. and the EU, Brexit could give pause to companies otherwise eager to enter the market.